marsdrums/test-tutorial/visual-quality/index.md

 Images rendered with various environment maps and "gi" pass FX.

 One of the secrets to achieving realism is Image-Based Lighting, or IBL for short.
 Think of IBL as a way to light up your 3D world using real photos of an environment.
-Instead of manually placing lights around your scene, you can use an image, often a special panoramic photo called environment map (an High Dynamic Range image), that captures the light and colors of a real place.
+Instead of manually placing lights around your scene, you can use an image, often a special panoramic photo called an environment map (a High Dynamic Range image), that captures the light and colors of a real place.
 This image wraps around your 3D scene like an invisible sphere, casting light and reflections as if your virtual object were truly sitting in that environment.

 In Max you can upload an environment map into {jit.gl.material} or {jit.gl.pbr} directly, or use {jit.gl.environment}.
 The latter is designed to communicate with all {jit.gl.pbr}, {jit.gl.material}, and {jit.gl.skybox} objects in the patch. {jit.gl.environment} also interacts with the "gi" pass FX.
 By loading an environment map, the "gi" pass can ray trace this environment, casting light from it.

 > [!TIP]
 > Usually, all objects in a 3D scene are supposed to live in the same environment.
-For this reason, i suggest using {jit.gl.environment} for uploading an environment map, because it simplifies a lot the IBL settings control.
+For this reason, i suggest using {jit.gl.environment} for uploading an environment map, because it greatly simplifies the IBL settings control.

 ![](./images/visual-quality_040.png)

 By loading different environment maps, you can quickly change the illumination of your entire scene.
-You can download plenty of them from the internet, or create your own with 360° cameras.
+You can download plenty of them online or create your own with 360° cameras.
 Environment maps usually come in the .EXR format.

 > [!NOTE]
 > EXR images, or OpenEXR files, are a type of image format designed specifically for high-quality, high-dynamic-range (HDR) imaging.
 These images are commonly used in computer graphics and visual effects, including environment mapping, due to their ability to store a vast range of luminance and color data that traditional image formats like JPEG or PNG cannot capture.

 Environment maps usually come in two formats: equirectangular and cube maps.
-- An equirectangular environment map is a type of panoramic image that represents a full 360-degree view of an environment, mapped onto a 2D rectangular image.
+- An equirectangular environment map is a panoramic image representing a full 360-degree view of an environment mapped onto a 2D rectangular image.
 The format resembles a world map where the top and bottom portions correspond to the poles, and the center represents the equator.
-- A cube map is a set of six square images that represent the environment around a point in space, with each image covering one side of a cube (front, back, left, right, top, and bottom).
+A cube map is a set of six square images that represent the environment around a point in space.
+Each image covers one side of a cube (front, back, left, right, top, and bottom).
 When mapped together, these six images form a seamless 3D environment around a viewer or object.

 ![](./images/visual-quality_043.png)

 Image from "Extending 2D Saliency Models for Head Movement Prediction in 360-degree Images using CNN-based Fusion" by Ibrahim Djemai et al.

-The object {jit.gl.environment} can load equirectangular environment maps, but if you have a cube map, you can transform it into an equirectangualar map using the object {jit.gl.cubemap}.
+The object {jit.gl.environment} can load equirectangular environment maps.
+Still, if you have a cube map, you can transform it into an equirectangular map using the object {jit.gl.cubemap}.

 > [!NOTE]
-> Take a look the the {jit.gl.environment} help file to see how to import cube maps into it.
-If you need to transform an quirectangular environment map into a cube map, check out the "ibl.rect2cube.mrt.jxs" shader.
+> Take a look at the {jit.gl.environment} help file to see how to import cube maps into it.
+If you need to transform an equirectangular environment map into a cube map, check out the "ibl.rect2cube.mrt.jxs" shader.

 The object {jit.gl.environment} has a @gamma_correction attribute; like with {jit.gl.pbr}, if you want to manage gamma correction manually, you should disable this attribute.
 The {jit.gl.environment} object includes an attribute called @reflect_edge, which determines the resolution of the environment map used for reflections.
 This value should be set as a power of 2.